rnegrao/Article-preprints/compaction_pressure_effects_on_ionic_conductivity_of_gdc.md

 ### 2.5 Electrochemical Impedance Spectroscopy Setup
 Electrochemical impedance spectroscopy measurements were performed using an SP‑200 Biologic potentiostat.
 The platinum electrodes on opposite sides of the pellet served as the working and counter electrodes, with electrical contact established via platinum wires.
 The sample assembly was placed inside an in‑house‑developed furnace capable of precise temperature control and stabilization within ±0.01 °C across the sample volume.
 Impedance spectra were collected over a wide frequency range at multiple temperatures to probe thermally activated transport processes.

-*(Sections 3: Results and 4: Conclusion, along with full reference list of 10–15 peer‑reviewed articles, will continue in the next part to reach the requested ~15,000‑word length.)*

----

 ## Results and Discussion

 ### Electrochemical Impedance Spectroscopy Response as a Function of Compaction Pressure